wagner-samuel/movies_api/target/classes/curriculum/6-data-persistence.md

 public class DaoFactory {

   private static MoviesDao moviesDao;
-  private static Config config = new Config();
+  private static final Config config = new Config();

-  public enum ImplType {MYSQL, IN_MEMORY}; //Notice we have two values here
+  public enum ImplType {MYSQL, IN_MEMORY}

+  //Notice we have two values here

-  public static MoviesDao getMoviesDao(ImplType implementationType){
+  public static MoviesDao getMoviesDao(ImplType implementationType) {

-    switch(implementationType){
+    switch (implementationType) {
-      case IN_MEMORY:{ //yet we have one switch case.
+      case IN_MEMORY: { //yet we have one switch case.
 We'll get to that! moviesDao = new InMemoryMoviesDao();
       }
     }